MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-machine-learning-server-enterprise.md

 1. From the main utility menu, choose the option **Stop and start services** and restart the compute node so that it can be defined as a service.

-1. The compute node is now configured. **Repeat these steps** for each compute node you want to add.
+You can now **repeat these steps** for each compute node you want to add.

 <a name="webnode"></a>